 - Dance 25 (5 credits)

 - Drama 20 (5 credits)

 - Performing Arts 25 (3 credits)

-- English 20-1/20-2 (5 credits)

-- Social Studies 20-1/20-2 (5 credits)

 Cavalier Music Academy (CMA)

 \Please note: there are additional costs for instrument rental.

 Students in the Cavalier Music Academy (CMA) will learn all of the knowledge and skills musicians need in today's musical landscape.
 At the 10 level students will learn to write, rehearse, promote, and perform original music using modern technology, tools and techniques.
 The aim of the Music Academy is to build a foundation of transferable skills, knowledge, and experiences that will give students the tools they need for a lifetime of music making.